Get started:

 How do I carry out a free salvage history check?

 Carrying out a UK salvage info check is simple.
-Just enter the vehicle’s registration number into our tool, and we’ll provide a detailed report.
+Just enter the vehicle's number plate into our tool, and we'll provide a detailed report.
 This includes everything from accident history to salvage category, damage photos, and auction details—all in one place.
+You can start with a free car check to confirm the basics before ordering a full report.

 What will a Salvage Check tell me?